sksmith/smfg-inventory/README.md

 This service provides several REST endpoints.

+## TODO

+* Make sure the application can run from scratch using docker compose
 * A link to the parent project
 * How do you run the project?
 * How do you build the project?